JesseAlderliesten/pkg-dev-ctv/proposal.md

 For simple interactive interfaces, `base::readline()` can be used to create a basic prompt, while `utils::askYesNo()` prompts for a set response, by default "Yes" or "No".
 `utils::menu()` and `utils::select.list()` can provide graphical and console-based selection of items from a list, respectively. `utils::txtProgressBar()` provides a text progress bar.

-`tcltk` is a base package (not loaded by default) that provides a large set of tools for creating graphical interfaces using Tcl/Tk. most functions are thin wrappers around the corresponding Tcl and Tk functions.
+`tcltk` is a base package (not loaded by default) that provides a large set of tools for creating graphical interfaces using Tcl/Tk.
+Most functions are thin wrappers around the corresponding Tcl and Tk functions.

 - `r pkg("tcltk2")` provides additional Tcl commands and Tk widgets to supplement tcltk.
 - `r pkg("fgui")` facilitates rapid generation of a Tcl/Tk interface to one or multiple functions.